kanishkb1/Data_Structures_Algorithms_In_PYTHON/README.md

 -> Every node in the tree can have ayt most 2 childten.

--> Left child is smaler than thre parent node.
+-> Left child is smaller than parent node.

 -> Right child is greater than parent node.